trigger warning: suicidal ideation, graphic depiction of self harm, death, grief

 I lead MN because I know the pain of my loss, I know the weight of depression, and the needling of anxiety.
 I lead MN because my upper left arm is knotted with faint scars only I really notice, but it’s enough that I notice.
 I lead MN because I remember the cold steel against my stomach.
 I lead MN because I don’t want anyone to suffer, not like I have and not in any form.
 I don’t want people to bleed as they pursue their dreams and a better life.
 My heart believes that it is possible for the college experience to be better than this, and my mind knows it is true.
 And I will never stop being part of the fight to make it so.

-Axel is currently the President of LeadMN.
+Axel was the the President of LeadMN from 2021—2022.
 He advocates for students struggling with mental health, basic needs, and college affordability.
 His leadership has led to the passage of the Mental Health Awareness Act, the Basic Needs Barrier Reduction Act, and more.